Deathspike/gaikan/README.md

 <a name="a17"/>
 ## Conclusion

 Gaikan was written by Roel "Deathspike" van Uden.
 If you have comments, questions or suggestions I would love to hear from you!
-To contact me, you can send me an e-mail.
-Thank you for your interest in the Gaikan HTML template engine for Node and Express.